-Dr. Quinlan’s fictional book series entitled Keystone Passage capitalizes on prior African Rock Art research, giving students exposure to black African heritage and science in a unique literary way.
-In the first book of the series, characters are four young black children who, during a visit to their grandmother one summer, unexpectedly find themselves transported through time and space to ancient and modern-day Africa where they interact with native people.
+Professor Quinlan’s fictional book series, Keystone Passage, capitalizes on prior African Rock Art research, giving students exposure to Black African heritage and science in a unique literary way.
+In the first book of the series, characters are four young Black children who, during a visit to their grandmother one summer, unexpectedly find themselves transported through time and space to ancient and modern-day Africa where they interact with native people.
 They must use their historical and scientific knowledge to return to their grandmother’s house.
 Presenting themes in science through fictional storytelling allows for easier grasp of complex topics.

 Additional information about this book series can be found at keystonepassage.com.

-These examples are some of the various instructional tools developed for the curriculum that can engage student learners, support standards in science education, and provide increased visibility of African-American people and their cultural heritage resources.
+These examples are some of the instructional tools developed for the curriculum that can engage student learners, support standards in science education, and provide increased visibility of African Americans and their cultural heritage resources.